sleepymalc/VSCode-LaTeX-Inkscape/README.md

 First thing first, please set up your VSCode with LaTeX properly with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), there are lots of tutorial online, just check them out and set them up properly.

-Now, we go through thing one by one follow Gilles Castel's blog post.
+Now, we go through things one by one follow Gilles Castel's blog post.

 ### Tex Conceal